 Your EHIC only entitles you to the level of state-provided care that locals receive in the country you’re visiting.
 Not all European medical systems work like the UK’s; some will require you to pay towards the cost of your care.
 You can check medical care costs for the country you’re visiting via the NHS’s country-by-country guide.

 Regardless of whether you have an EHIC, you will not be covered for the cost of piste rescue in ski resorts, or being flown back to the UK due to illness or a medical emergency.
 And by solely relying on your EHIC, you’ll also miss out on cover for cancelled or shortened holidays, not to mention lost belongings.
-For this reason, it’s highly recommended that you possess both an EHIC and an appropriate travel insurance policy before travelling abroad in Europe. same day you book your holiday for the best chance of being covered.
+For this reason, it’s highly recommended that you possess both an EHIC and an appropriate travel insurance policy before travelling abroad in Europe.

 If you have a pre-existing medical condition and are planning on travelling, it’s even more important to get your insurance sorted as soon as possible.
-Should one of your pre-existing medical condition be exacerbated, you may need medical care while away or even cancel your holiday before travelling…
+Should one of your pre-existing medical condition be exacerbated, you may need medical care whilst away or even cancel your holiday before travelling…

 Be entirely honest with your insurer when telling them about your pre-existing medical condition.
 If you need to make a claim and they find out that you haven’t been truthful about the state of your health, your cover may be invalidated, and you will have to pay for your care yourself.
 No matter how minor your condition is, declaring it ahead of the holiday will help you to avoid potentially sky-high medical fees further down the line.

 Most reputable insurers offer medical screening to help you find out whether a condition will affect your travel insurance.
 At Admiral, we conduct our medical screening by telephone and online through our quote process.
-Simply get a quote online or call 0333 234 9913 to discuss your condition .

 Different types of holidays sometimes require different types of travel insurance.
 If your idea of a perfect break involves whizzing down ski slopes, teeing off on the world’s best golf courses or sunning yourself on the deck of a luxury cruise ship, it’s worth looking for a policy that caters specifically to your needs.